Valvettithurai: History

 According to folk etymology, was the foundation of the village laid by a Maravar chieftain known as Valliathevan, who was given the land by the founder of the Jaffna Kingdom.
 The clans of the Maravars of southern Tamil Nadu and the Karaiyars of Valvetthithurai have long had coastal military alliances through trade and marriage.
 Both clans have long engaged in seatrade, with Valvettithurai being a prominent seaport in the northern Jaffna region.

 The coastal clans of Valvettithurai were involved in warfare.
 The coastal chiefs of Valvettithurai fought under the leadership of Migapulle Arachchi and fought on the side of Jaffna king Cankili II in the Portuguese conquest of the Jaffna kingdom.

 The population of the coastal town are predominantly Shaivites.
 The Kadalodiekal own the major temples such as the famous Vaitheeswaran Sivan kovil.
 The Kadalodikal (Tamil name for mariners) of Valvettithurai, the wealthier clan of the Karaiyars were specifically involved in the seatrade between Jaffna region and the Coromandel Coast, including up to the coasts of Myanmar.
 The Japanese occupation of Burma, hindered the seatrade of the Kadalodiekal.
 Their situation was deteriorated with the colonial independence of Sri Lanka, and many of the Kadalodiekal got engaged in large-scale smuggling between Sri Lanka and India.
 The town also produced the renowned brigantine known locally as Annapoorani Ammal.
-This native vessel known as thoni, built with a blend of Jaffna and European tradition, sailed from Valvettithurai to Gloucester in Massachusetts of United States in 1937.
-Built in 1930 by native traditional shipwrighters for the purpose of serving as a cargo ship in the Indian rice trade, the vessel was bought by an american known as William C. Robinson.
-Robinson, changing the name of the ship to Florence C. Robinson (after his wife), sailed to the U.S with a crew of six natives from Valvettithurai including their Thandayal (Tamil for sea captain) known as Kanagaratnam Thambapillai.
+This native vessel known as a thoni, built with a blend of Jaffna and European tradition, sailed from Valvettithurai to Gloucester in Massachusetts of United States in 1937.
+Built in 1930 by native traditional shipwrighters for the purpose of serving as a cargo ship in the Indian rice trade, the vessel was bought by an American known as William C. Robinson.
+Robinson, changing the name of the ship to Florence C. Robinson (after his wife), sailed to the U.S. with a crew of six natives from Valvettithurai including their Thandayal (Tamil for sea captain) known as Kanagaratnam Thambapillai.

-As an effect of the 1958 anti-Tamil pogroms, severals students from Valvettithurai formed organisations based on Sri Lankan Tamil nationalism, such as the Tamil Eelam Liberation Organization (TELO), founded by Kuttimani and Thangadurai of Valvettithurai.
+As an effect of the 1958 anti-Tamil pogroms, several students from Valvettithurai formed organisations based on Sri Lankan Tamil nationalism, such as the Tamil Eelam Liberation Organization (TELO), founded by Kuttimani and Thangadurai of Valvettithurai.
 One of the earliest members of this organisation was Velupillai Prabhakaran of Valvettithurai, who later became the leader and founder of Liberation Tigers of Tamil Eelam (LTTE).
-Several chief commanders of the LTTE, such as Colonel Kittu, were natives of Valvettithurai.
+Several chief commanders of the LTTE, such as Kittu, Radha, and Baby Subramaniam, were natives of Valvettithurai.

+The town had been severely affected by the country's civil war with a number of forced disappearances and attacks against local civilians by the Sri Lankan military.
+It was the site of two brutal massacres of local Tamil civilians by occupying armies.
+In 1985 the Sri Lankan military rounded local people up into the library and blew up the building.
+In 1989 the Indian army rounded up people into the village square and opened fire on them, as well as people in shops and their homes.